AI Legal

 Why documentation is the load-bearing beam

-The Colorado AI Act, like most emerging AI regulation, imposes duties that are difficult to prove you met without a paper trail.
-You have to demonstrate reasonable care.
-You have to show you ran impact assessments.
-You have to prove the human review process actually happened when a consumer asked for it.
-You have to be able to explain, after the fact, why a specific decision was made.
+Colorado SB 26-189, like most emerging AI regulation, imposes duties that are difficult to prove you met without a paper trail.
+You have to show you posted a clear and conspicuous pre-use notice.
+You have to prove you sent a 30-day adverse-outcome notice when ADMT contributed to a denial.
+You have to prove the meaningful human review process actually happened when a consumer asked for it.
+You have to be able to explain, after the fact, why a specific decision was made — and you have to keep the records for three years.

 Documentation is how you do all of those things.
 It is the difference between “we have a governance program” and “here is the governance program, here is the date it was adopted, here are the assessments we ran, here are the decisions we logged, and here is the incident report from the one time something went wrong.”
 One of those is a defense.
 The other is a hope.